agully1/ca-knowledgebase/_build/html/_sources/intro.md

 - Use the **tutorials** to explore real computational acoustics code with detailed explanations.
 - Use the **software guides** for help with common computational acoustics software packages, both commercial and open source.
 - Browse the **user-submitted code** section to explore computational acoustics code submitted by our users.
-- Wherever you see this logo <i class="fas fa-rocket"></i> at the top of the page, you can run that code directly in your browser by launching a Binder environment.
+- Wherever you see the rocket logo (<i class="fas fa-rocket"></i>) at the top of the page, you can run that code directly in your browser by clicking on the button and selecting "Binder".
 - Want to suggest changes or contribute to the knowledgebase?
 Read our [guide for contributors](about/contribution-guide).

 :::{note}